Joe "Pegleg" Morgan

-Joseph Morgan (born Joseph Međugorac; April 10, 1929 – November 8, 1993) was the first non-Hispanic member of the Mexican Mafia.
+Joseph Morgan (born Joseph Međugorac; April 10, 1929 – November 8, 1993) was an Croatian-American gangster who became the first non-Mexican American member of the Mexican Mafia (La eMe).
 He received the nickname "Pegleg" by authorities because of his prosthetic leg.

 Early life

-The youngest of four siblings, Morgan was born on April 10, 1929 in San Pedro, California to Croatian immigrants Clara (née Radišić from Imotski) and Grgo Međugorac, a truck driver who was an ethnic Croat from Ljubuski.
+The youngest of four siblings, Morgan was born on April 10, 1929, in San Pedro, California to Croatian immigrants Clara (née Radišić from Imotski) and Grgo Međugorac, a truck driver who was an ethnic Croat from Ljubuski.
 Shortly after his birth his father naturalized as a U.S. citizen, anglicizing the family name to Morgan due to anti-immigrant and anti-Slavic sentiment at the time (in 1929, the same year Morgan was born, the U.S. passed immigration laws limiting immigration from the Balkans.
-It’s believed that more than half of the Croatian population in the U.S. at the time was deported from the nation).
+It is believed that more than half of the Croatian population in the U.S. at the time was deported from the nation).
 Morgan grew up in a primarily Mexican and Croatian neighborhood in San Pedro.
 Later, he was raised by his mother in a Mexican neighborhood in Boyle Heights.
 In the late 1930s, he joined the Ford MaraVilla street gang, one of the oldest documented gangs in Los Angeles.